MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

-This article describes how to debug your bot using inspection middleware.
+This article describes how to debug a bot using inspection middleware.
 This feature allows the Bot Framework Emulator to debug traffic into and out of the bot in addition to looking at the current state of the bot.
 You can use a trace message to send data to the Emulator and then inspect the state of your bot in any given turn of the conversation.

 We use an EchoBot built locally using the Bot Framework v4 ([C#](dotnet/bot-builder-dotnet-sdk-quickstart.md) |